Giveth/giveth-docs/whatisgiveth/governanceProcess.md

 ## nrGIV Token Holder

-This is a form of executive council held for trusted Giveth contributors. rDAO members hold nrGIV and use an [Aragon DAO deployment](https://aragon.1hive.org/#/nrgiv/) to create and vote on proposals using simple Yes/No voting mechanics.
+This is a form of executive council held for trusted Giveth contributors. nrGIV DAO members hold nrGIV and use an [Aragon DAO deployment](https://aragon.1hive.org/#/nrgiv/) to create and vote on proposals using simple Yes/No voting mechanics.
 Only nrGIV holders can vote or make proposals.
 Proposals will remain open for voting for 5 days and must adhere to the Quorum and Support Required percentages or else it will fail.

-In order to get nrGIV you must be a regular contributor to Giveth for at least 3 months. nrGIV is distributed quarterly to eligible current contributors.
-If you're an eligible contributor then you must request a current nrGIV holder to propose minting nrGIV tokens for you on your behalf, only during the quarterly minting periods.
-Forum posts will be made for each quarterly distro and will be announced on our Governance and Community Calls.
+ In order to get nrGIV you must be a regular contributor to Giveth for at least 3 months and have an approved role proposal.
+If you're an eligible contributor and it's your first time, then you must request a current nrGIV holder to propose minting nrGIV tokens for you on your behalf, only during the quarterly minting periods.
+Forum posts will be made for each quarterly distribution and will be announced on our weekly Governance and Community calls.

+### Role Proposals

+Role proposals are our way of keeping everyone in touch with what are the roles each contributor is filling.
+This takes the form of a document and a short description in a topic posted on [our forum](https://forum.giveth.io), which is then left open for comment and approval via [advice process](./adviceProcess.md).
+Only contributors who have finished their trial period can move to create a role proposal.
+Once passed advice process, it is put up as a vote for on the nrGIV DAO for on-chain voting; if the vote passes, you're in as an official Giveth regular contributor!

+If you have a work agreement and work casually for Giveth, usually there is no explicit need to go through the entire role proposal process.
+However if you record 30 or over hours monthly for 3 consecutive months then it is required for you to create a role proposal in order to continue to be paid by the Giveth DAO.

 :::info